yasintoy/Vecihi/README.md

 # ![Vecihi](src/images/vecihi_logo2.png)

-The Problem
+Introduction
 =================
-> *Nowadays, almost everyone says
-- 'Hey! we have an idea and probably we'll be rich.
-- Then, I'm asking what's the idea?
-- Do you know instagram or facebook?*
-- Yeap
-- think instagram without videos. its gone be awesome.
-Society needs this app
-- :tired_face: Are you kidding me?

-> *So I made a vecihi that provides your own photo sharing app like instagram in 5 minutes for ios and android.
-In app side, i used react-native also django for the backend side *
+> * I made a vecihi that provides your own photo sharing app like Instagram in 5 minutes for ios and android.
+In app side, i used react-native also django for the backend side.
+Also, many components can be used for your own startup or new project. *
-> *I really tired of social media clone app startups.
-World doesn't need a new instagram,facebook or snapchat etc. Be creatiful and solve the world problems.*

 # ![](screen_shots/vecihi.gif)